oraclekid12/rulebook2024/content.md

 **Ally cards:** Allies are minions other than vampires that you as a Methuselah can control.
 These cards are put into play with their starting life from the blood bank, and remain independent from the acting minion.\
-\
-Allies cannot act the turn they are recruited.

-The ally's life represents their blood (to pay costs etc.).
-Any blood they gain or lose as a vampire equates to a gain or loss of life for the ally.If the ally gains life in excess of their capacity, it does not drain off, and if the effect inflicts aggravated damage on the ally, they burn life as normal.
-However, if the effect would send the ally to torpor, they are burned instead.\

 ![](bin/media/image22.png)